arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 His work doesn't really lead to ban, it just started to raise awareness. **What actually leads to a ban in this case is consumer power**, because acronization exists for about ten years from the mid-1950s to the late 1960s.

+> > _“It's my belief that we can trace the change in policy around antibiotic use in meat animals to consumer pressure”_

 By the late 1960s, consumers in the United States are beginning to be _very concerned_ about **food additives** of all kinds.
 This is the point where they're talking about hormones being given to cattle, the variety of artificial sweeteners that are available, and whether any of them are carcinogens.
 Against that setting, _adding raw antibiotics to your meat suddenly seems no longer like a good idea_.

 I found all these letters to the editor in small local newspapers, with people questioning whether acronization had been a smart idea and committing themselves to buying _only_ un-acronized meat.
 By 1968, the practice is completely gone away.